I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Many laws and actions are taken with the purest of motives in mind, but then they run into the most unreliable of animals―humans.
 Through cunning, inventiveness, and, sometimes, sheer stupidity, people have an amazing ability to make the most carefully laid plans fail.
-While some planners are the architects of their own collapses.
+At the same time, some planners are the architects of their own collapses.

 The Invisible Hand

 The British philosopher and economist Adam Smith recognized the potential for unintended consequences.
 In his 1776 book The Wealth of Nations he wrote that each person works to improve his own self interest and “is led by an invisible hand to promote an end which was no part of his intention.”

 That end result, wrote Smith, is benefits to the public interest: “It is not from the benevolence of the butcher, or the baker, that we expect our dinner, but from regard to their own self interest.”

 This is an example of a positive outcome that was unforeseen.
 More common is the negative upshot.

 The Indian cobra can deliver enough venom in its bite to kill a human through cardiac arrest and/or respiratory failure.
 So, when the population of these deadly reptiles began growing in New Delhi the colonial British government decided to do something about it.
 A bounty was put on the head of cobras.

 As a United Nations University article notes, “The bounty was generous enough that many people took up cobra hunting, which led exactly to the desired outcome: The cobra population decreased.
 And that’s where things get interesting.”

 The bounty awakened the entrepreneurial spirit in some Indians who started breeding cobras that could be turned in for the cash reward.
 When the authorities caught on to what was going on they cancelled the bounty.

 Breeders now had worthless snakes on their hands, so they set them free.
 New Delhi soon had more cobras in the streets than when the eradication program started.